 Privacy-focused AI code completion that runs locally or in your cloud — delivering intelligent suggestions across 30+ languages without exposing source code to external servers, built for regulated industries and security-conscious dev teams.

-Other tools in the ai coding category that you might want to compare with Amazon Q Developer.
+Other tools in the ai coding assistants category that you might want to compare with Amazon Q Developer.

 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.